 And nobody enjoys walking around with a soaked shirt full of breastmilk.

-You’re probably wondering how frozen meals will help you recover… Well they won’t necessarily help you recover.
+You’re probably wondering how frozen meals will help you recover…and they won’t help you recover, but they will make the recovery process easier!

 My personal favorites are the subscription meals, like Fresh n’ Lean, where the meals are already prepped for you and all you have to do is grab, heat & eat!

-Let me tell you, if you had a vaginal delivery, these donut cushions are SO AMAZING!
+Let me tell you if you had a vaginal birth, these donut cushions are SO AMAZING!

 They allow sitting with ease and comfort without putting pressure on your ouchie downstairs!